Consumers, Brands and Communications

 Focusing on marketing and its relation to consumers, this module will introduce you to the field of consumer research, addressing psychological, cultural, sustainable and socio-political approaches to the subject.

-From this foundation, you'll then consider how marketers communicate with consumers and influence their behaviour.
+From this foundation, you will then consider how marketers communicate with consumers and influence their behaviour.
 This module therefore integrates three of the core areas of the marketing curriculum: consumer behaviour, branding and marketing communications.
-You'll discuss a series of tools which will also enable you to develop your thinking about your dissertation topic and approach.
+You will discuss a series of tools, which will also enable you to develop your thinking about your dissertation topic and approach.

-This module includes an 'Intensive Week' during which you'll have the chance to implement some of the theories and concepts that you have learned up to that point into a live project.
-For example, some students on the MSc in Marketing worked with local health providers to research young people’s awareness of NHS Urgent care services.
+This module includes opportunities to implement some of the theories and concepts that you have learned up to that point into a live project.
+For example, in previous years students on the module have worked with local health providers to research young people’s awareness of NHS Urgent care services.

 - Consumer culture and the symbolic meaning of things

 - Cultural approaches to consumption: self and identity construction through consumption, social structures (class based consumption), gender and consumption